tasmota/docs/docs/Templates.md

   15 | User configured (same as `User`)

 ### BASE

 BASE is the starting module setup for the custom template.
 Some modules include special programming.
 If your device is similar to an existing built-in module it is best to use that as a starting point.
 When you're not sure which BASE module is suitable for your device use the `Generic (18)` module.
 A list of hard-coded devices can be found in [Modules](Modules).

 !!! example
     In the [RGB Smart Plug](https://templates.blakadder.com/XS-A12.html) template we used the `BlitzWolf SHP (45)` module as BASE since the power monitoring circuitry is identical but GPIO00 and GPIO02 were changed and an unused GPIO04 was added to enable the RGB LED function.
 Using that specific module we took advantage of that module's calibrated power monitoring special programming which the `Generic (18)` module does not use.

+### CMND

+CMND is an optional field in the template JSON string.
+It is used to embed commands for configuring the device instead of needing to type them in console.
+Multiple commands are separated with `|`.

+`"CMND":"<any template related command>|<any template related command>|..."`

+Commands will only be executed if the template is enabled (device module is set to 0), either before the template is loaded, when the activate box in the UI is selected or if the module 0 command is included in the CMND string itself.

+!!! example "Disable LED gamma correction and remap RGB channels"
+    ```json
+    {"NAME":"Example","GPIO":[416,0,418,0,417,2720,0,0,2624,32,2656,224,0,0],"FLAG":0,"BASE":45,"CMND":"LedTable 1|ChannelRemap 36"}
+    ```

+Total size of the template string should not exceed 500 chars.